Wendy Hoopes

-Wendy Hoopes is an American actress best-known for her roles on MTV's animated series Daria, where she provided the voices for three different main-characters (Jane Lane, Helen Morgendorffer, and Quinn Morgendorffer).
+Wendy Hoopes is an American actress best-known for her roles on MTV's animated series Daria, where she provided the voices for three different main characters (Jane Lane, Helen Morgendorffer, and Quinn Morgendorffer).

 Life and career

 Hoopes was born in Kuala Lumpur, Malaysia and was the fourth of five children in her family.
-She spent her childhood travelling overseas, particularly to America, where she received her Bachelor of Fine Arts degree at New York University's Tisch School of the Arts.
+She spent her childhood travelling overseas, particularly to the United States, where she received her Bachelor of Fine Arts degree at New York University's Tisch School of the Arts.
 Her first major acting accomplishment was her creation of the character Bee Bee in Eric Bogosian's 1994 production SubUrbia at Lincoln Center.

 Her best known work is voice acting multiple roles on Daria, an animated series that ran on MTV for five years.
 She and actor Marc Thompson were considered the two "stand out" voice talents of the series, for they each provided the voices for numerous different characters.

 Since Daria ended in 2002, Hoopes has made guest appearances on several television shows, including Law & Order: Criminal Intent, Hey Joel, The Wrong Coast, The Jury, LAX, Judging Amy, Third Watch, Sex and the City, Law & Order, Swift Justice, Brotherhood, and New York Undercover.
 Her film credits include Private Parts, Better Living, Killing Cinderella, Calling Bobcat, Roadblock, Spinster and The Sitter.

 She has also appeared in theatre productions, including a rock musical about Janis Joplin, and she provided the voice for Mona Sax in the video game Max Payne 2: The Fall of Max Payne and Max Payne 3.